 — Dark chocolate for milk chocolate.

 — Soda water or kombucha for cocktail mixers.

 More from U.S. News

-Update 11/12/21: This story was published at an earlier date and has been updated with new information.
+Update 03/09/22: The story was previously published at an earlier date and has been updated with new information.